edkim24/tic-tac-toe/README.md

-# tic-tac-toe
+# Rock-paper-scissors game

-simple tic tac toe game in JS
+simple rock paper scissors game in JS

+- edit to add more functions